 The photo of the “Charleston Strong” print shown above is the work of April Knight.
 All profits from each print sale were given directly to the families of the Emanuel AME Church shooting victims.

-As the nation knows by now, on June 17th, 21 year old Caucasian Dylann Storm Roof, from Columbia, South Carolina walked into the oldest African Methodist Episcopal (AME) Church in downtown Charleston, South Carolina and sat down with the parishioners that were present for Wednesday night bible study.
-After sitting with the parishioners, praying and talking with the AME members about the bible for approximately one hour, Dylann Storm Roof took out a gun he had hidden on his person at approximately 9:00 PM and opened fire, shooting and killing nine members of the church in the hopes of starting a race war.
+As the nation knows by now, on June 17th, 21-year-old Caucasian Dylann Storm Roof, from Columbia, South Carolina walked into the oldest African Methodist Episcopal (AME) Church in downtown Charleston, South Carolina and sat down with the parishioners that were present for Wednesday night bible study.
+He prayed and talked with the AME parishioners about the bible for approximately an hour before taking out a gun he had hidden on his person at approximately 9:00 PM and opened fire, shooting and killing nine members of the church in the hopes of starting a race war.

 Charleston is the city I call home – the city known as the Holy City.
 I had been struggling to wrap my head around the hatred that led to the slaughter of nine God loving people.
 I suppose, like so many others in the Charleston area, my grief overcame me.
-I have not seen, or been exposed to this level of raw hatred since my military deployments.
-I was heartbroken, and if I were honest, I have to admit that I was also depressed.
-I know this because I have not been able to concentrate on my reading, or my writing.
+I have never seen this level of raw hatred since my military deployments.
+I was heartbroken, and if I am honest, I have to admit that I was also depressed.
+I know this because I have not been able to concentrate on my reading or my writing.
 I stopped, again.
 I took to my bed when I could, and I was frightened by the familiar feeling of fear.
 A new fear, but fear nonetheless; however, it did not take long for my fear to be trumped by my anger, and my wanting to find some way to do something to fight back against this hatred and violence on our home front where we should all feel safe.
 I realized the only way I could fight back was with pen in hand.
-I was not prepared for the opportunity that would present itself – to be part of something never before seen in the United States that would be medicinal to my soul.
+An opportunity would also present itself – the chance to be part of something never before seen in the United States that would be medicinal to my soul.

-On Sunday, June 21st – four days after the shooting, I would get my opportunity to do something, if nothing more than to show up – to be present in solidarity.
+On Sunday, June 21st – four days after the shooting, I would get my opportunity to do something, to show up – to be present in solidarity.
 The world had already seen the hatred that turned to rioting, looting and destruction of the cities of Oakland, California in 2009, Los Angeles, California in 2013, Ferguson, Missouri in 2014 and the most recent in Baltimore, Maryland.
-And I suspect that there were more than not that expected, perhaps anticipated, the same violence, rioting and looting to happen in the Holy City of Charleston, South Carolina, but I am extremely proud to say that did not happen.
+And I suspect that there were more than not that expected, perhaps anticipated, the same violence, rioting and looting to happen in the Holy City of Charleston, South Carolina, but I am proud to say that did not occur.
 Charleston united!
-All races and ethnicities came together and joined hands as one in love, peace and unity.
+All races and ethnicities came together and joined hands as one in love, peace, and unity.
 There was no rioting, fighting, hate crimes of retaliation, fires, looting, or destruction in the Holy City.

-On June 21st, 2015 an estimated 15,000 people came together in solidarity to honor the nine victims that were shot and killed in Charleston’s Emanuel (AME) Church Wednesday night, June 17th.
+On this day an estimated 15,000 people came together in solidarity to honor the nine victims that were shot and killed in Charleston’s Emanuel (AME) Church Wednesday night, June 17th.
 The Bridge to Peace Unity event brought people from all walks of life, as well as hundreds from throughout the state of South Carolina, and still others that traveled from other states to support the united people of Charleston in forming a human Bridge to Peace Unity Chain on the Author Ravenel Jr. Bridge.
-This was an unique opportunity for the estimated 15,000 people gathered together in Charleston, some holding hands, others crying and hugging one another, some holding signs offering free hugs, but all united to make the statement to the world that Charleston is opposed to hate crimes in our city, and in our state of South Carolina.
+The coming together in solidarity was a unique opportunity for the estimated 15,000 people gathered together in Charleston, some holding hands, others crying and hugging one another, some holding signs offering free hugs.
+All united to make a statement to the world that Charleston is opposed to hate crimes in our city and the state of South Carolina.

-This was when the second, and perhaps the most profound event took place.
-I had seen a group of African Americans earlier, all dressed in black, and what looked to be their leader wearing black sweat pants and a black hoodie that said “Black Lives Matter” in white.
-I will not lie; when I initially saw this group following the Mount Pleasant Chief of Police to another location upon their arrival, I was fearful, if but momentarily, of what this peaceful “United” event would escalate into.
+The event was perhaps the most profound event that I witnessed.
+I had seen a group of African Americans earlier, all dressed in black, and what looked to be their leader wearing black sweatpants and a black hoodie that said “Black Lives Matter” in white lettering.
+I will not lie; when I initially saw this group following the Mount Pleasant Chief of Police to another location upon their arrival, I was fearful, if but momentarily, of what this peaceful “United” event would become.

 The Mount Pleasant Chief of Police emerged from the crowd with this group, as well as a group of Caucasian women.
 One of the women was a housewife and mother who had organized the event.
-The Chief of Police addressed the crowd about the event and thereafter introduced the African American I had seen earlier dressed in the black sweats and hoodie.
-The Chief of Police introduced him as the Cincinnati Executive Director of the official “Black Lives Matter”, Jay Johnson took the microphone and to my astonishment, he removed his hoodie and said, “It’s not black lives that matter any more.
+The Chief of Police addressed the crowd about the event and introduced the African American I had seen earlier dressed in the black sweats and hoodie.
+The Chief of Police introduced him as the Cincinnati Executive Director of the official “Black Lives Matter.”
+Jay Johnson took the microphone, and to my astonishment, he removed his hoodie and said, “It’s not black lives that matter anymore.
 All lives matter.”
 And he added, ”We are united as the human race.”
-Tears flowed, there was clapping and shouts of joy and my fear melted away with my tears.
+Tears flowed, there was clapping, and shouts of joy and my fear melted away with my tears.
 I have included the YouTube video of Jay Johnson speaking to the crowd; please take a moment to watch the short video to garner the full effect of this historical moment.

-I do not do well in crowds, especially large and noisy crowds, but I pushed through with the estimated 10,000 others that had come to take a stand against hate crimes.
-My hair was wet from sweat and nerves, my Charleston t-shirt that I had proudly worn was soaked from the heat and my anxiety, my face became beet red from the anxiety of the multitude of bodies that swallowed me up, which set off the familiarity of the fear that I had come to know from my deployments.
-I fought the fear, and I fought the anxiety creeping up on me with every part of my heart and mind.
-This would normally set off a panic attack.
-I pushed on while Cindy kept a watchful eye on me for signs of a panic attack.
+I do not do well in crowds, especially vast and noisy crowds, but I pushed through with the estimated 10,000 others that had come to take a stand against hate crimes.
+My hair and Charleston t-shirt I was proudly wearing became wet from the heat and my anxiety; my face was beet red from the tension of the multitude of bodies that swallowed me up, which set off the familiarity of the fear that I had come to know from my deployments.
+I fought the fear, and I resisted the anxiety creeping up on me with every part of my heart and mind.
+All of the elements were present to set off a panic attack, but I pushed on while Cindy kept a watchful eye on me for signs of a panic attack.
 And she would periodically ask me if I was alright, or if I wanted to turn back.
-I could only shake my head as I kept moving forward and in doing so, not only did I have a voice against the racial hatred that is bred in the United States, but I also had a voice against the radical Al-Qaeda hatred that had left me paralyzed for the last nine years.
+I could only shake my head as I kept moving forward and in doing so, not only did I have a voice against the racial hatred that breeds in the United States, but I also had a voice against the radical Al-Qaeda hatred that had left me paralyzed for the last nine years.

 I wish I could say that the Holy City had no hiccups; we did, but they were few and contained.
 We had some outsiders come in, after the shootings, and deface a 1932 Confederate statue by spray painting “Black Lives Matter” in red on one side of the base of the statue, and painting “This is the problem #Racist.” on the other side of the statue’s base.
-The statue is located in White Point Garden and was dedicated to the “Confederate Defenders of Charleston” who died at Fort Sumter, a popular tourist attraction in the beautiful city of Charleston.
+The statue, located in White Point Garden, was a dedication to the “Confederate Defenders of Charleston” who died at Fort Sumter, a popular tourist attraction in the beautiful city of Charleston.
 Apparently, there were some that did not believe or comprehend the fact that Charleston had united in opposition to hate crimes in our city.
 City workers immediately covered the base of the statue until they could restore the statue, removing that which was intended to incite hate.